The Outer Worlds 2: Paradise Island Substation Repair Guide – Get the Corrosive Shock Machine Gun

 Does difficulty setting affect weapon stats?

-Generally no. Difficulty affects enemy health and damage, not base weapon stats.
+No. Difficulty affects enemy health and damage, not base weapon stats.
 The gun performs identically on Story Mode and Supernova difficulty.

 Paradise Island Content: